-National Recruitment Agency is a newly established central level multi-agency body that is responsible to conduct the Common Eligibility Test (CET test) for the primary level screening (Tier-1 exam) for the recruitment of Staff Selection Commission (SSC), Institute of Banking Personnel (IBPS), and Railway Recruitment Board (RRBs).
+National Recruitment Agency (NRA) is a newly established central-level multi-agency body that will be responsible for conducting a Common Eligibility Test for the Tier-I screening of Group B, Group C non-gazetted posts for the Staff Selection Commission, IBPS, and Indian Railways.

 NRA was founded on 19th August 2020.
-NRA would be registered as a Society under the Societies Registration Act, 1860.
-NRA will have six regional offices in East, West, South, North, Central, and North-East.
-NRA headquarter will be in New Delhi.
+It would be registered as a Society under the Societies Registration Act, of 1860.
+It will have six regional offices in East, West, South, North, Central, and North-East and its headquarters will be in New Delhi.

-NRA will have 7 functional Divisions such as Controller of Examination, Strategic Directions, IEC, Finance and Research, IT Solutions, Administration, Content Development.
+It will have 7 functional Divisions such as Controller of Examination, IEC, Strategic Directions, Administration, Finance and Research, IT Solutions, and Content Development.

-National Recruitment Agency (NRA) is set up by the Union Cabinet chaired by the honorable Prime Minister Shri Narendra Modi to conduct the Common Eligibility Test (CET exam).
-Now candidates will appear for a single Common Eligibility Test.
+National Recruitment Agency is set up by the Union Cabinet chaired by the honorable Prime Minister Shri Narendra Modi to conduct the Common Eligibility Test.
+Now candidates will appear for a single exam.

-NRA member will be selected from the participating recruiting agencies such as IBPS, RRB, SSC, and some members will come from central level ministries such as Railway and Finance Ministry.
-It is expected that the NRA will bring a solid technical foundation and best practices to help the Central Government recruitment for different verticals.
+NRA members will be selected from the participating recruiting agencies such as IBPS, RRB, and SSC, and some members will come from central-level ministries such as the Railway and Finance Ministry.
+It is expected that the National recruitment agency will bring a solid technical foundation and best practices to help the Central Government’s recruitment for different verticals.

 What is the full form of NRA?